fsantanna-uerj/serrapilheira/Submissao/final.md

 We did not advance much on these experiments after the mid-term report, so the numbers above are the same.
-The first case illustrates how an empty program in Arduino remains 100% of the time awake, while an equivalent in Céu sleeps in the most efficient standby mode.
+The first case illustrates how an empty program in Arduino remains awake 100% of the time, while the equivalent in Céu sleeps in the most efficient standby mode.
 Even though an empty program is useless, it shows how far we can go with automatic standby, serving as a basis of comparison.